pkshahid/bluem/README.md

 ## 🙌 Final Notes

 BLUEM v0.1.0 is a production-ready solution for zero-downtime deployments using Docker.
 It is ideal for small to medium applications that want the safety of blue-green deployment without heavy systems like Kubernetes, Consul, or Spinnaker.

-If you'd like help generating a project logo, GitHub Actions CI, or a Homebrew tap — just ask!